g-adopt/g-adopt/demos/multi_material/README.md

 - Sticky air

 **benchmarks.gerya_2003**
-Sinking of a hard rectangular block into a medium with a lower viscosity.
+Sinking of a hard rectangular block into a lower-viscosity medium.
 - Compositional buoyancy

 **benchmarks.robey_2019**